-LEARN TO BEHAVE LIKE AN INVESTING MILLIONAIRE
+LEARN TO INVEST LIKE A MILLIONAIRE

 I don’t care if you are a day trader or a long-term diamond handser.
 Handser? *stares off in the distance*